 Natural Resource properties are valued by the Market and Income approaches to appraisal.
 Non-producing land is appraised using the Market approach using sales of similar properties.
 Producing natural resource properties are valued via the Income approach on the basis of their annual production, minus allowable expenses.
 Producing precious metal (gold and silver) properties are valued at 25% of their gross income, or 100% of their net income, whichever amount is greater.

 Regardless of your property type, the total actual value is multiplied times the appropriate rate of assessment to determine your assessed or taxable value.
-The Residential assessment rate currently adopted is set at 7.15%.
+The Residential assessment rate currently adopted is set at 6.95%.
 All other properties are generally assessed at 29% of their total actual value.
 The passing of SB21-293 sets renewable energy production and agriculture property assessment rates for 2023 at 26.4%.

 Determining Property Tax Amounts